snhilde/flasharch/README.md

 Change `/full/path/to/usb` to the device file of your USB (e.g. `/dev/sdc`).
 Device files can be discovered with `lsblk`.

 ## Configuration
 The only setting you might want to configure is the mirror holding the ISO file.
 A full list of mirrors is [here](https://www.archlinux.org/download/), under "HTTP Direct Downloads".
 Choose one you like, and set is as `var mirror` in [main.go](main.go), right beneath the import statements.
+Please note that the path in the URL should end in `/iso/latest/` to get the current release.
+Optionally choose a different directory to flash a previous release.